District Projects

 In 2022, the District approved the Olympic Valley Community Wildfire Protection Plan (CWPP).
 The plan identifies and prioritizes the fuels reduction and wildfire prevention strategy within Olympic Valley Fire Department’s service area.
 Five major fuels reduction projects were prioritized:

-OV-1: Olympic Valley North Forest Thinning – COMPLETE
+OV-1: North Ridge Fuel Reduction – COMPLETE

 Funded by a grant from CAL FIRE (Project Tracking Number: 21-FP-NEU-0209), this shaded fuel break covers 120 acres on the ridgeline north of the community.
 The fuel break was completed using primarily mechanical thinning and mastication methods and was completed in July, 2024.
 This break will significantly reduce flame length, intensity, rate of spread and potential duration of wildfire in the area.
 For more information about OV-1 please look at our July 2023 Board Exhibit F-3, August 2022 Board Exhibit F-2, and October 2022 Board Exhibit F-3.